|

 Lee, with Hunter moving westward, decided to move toward D.C.
 Sigel had become

+Weber.
 Lee wrote a letter to Jefferson Davis and the plans began.
-Early now commanded,
+Early now

-Breckenridge was second in command.
-Early blamed Imboden and McCausland for
+commanded, Breckenridge was second in command.
+Early blamed Imboden

 July

-of the Confederate army passed northward through Lexington and arrived in
+main body of the Confederate army passed northward through Lexington and

 July

-burning some canal barges at Slack Water.
-The smoke proved to be an alarm to
+4th, burning some canal barges at Slack Water.
+The smoke proved to be an alarm

 July

-the town from destruction.
+destruction.
 (Season) This was a clerical error.
-Clothing
+Clothing was also

-was also received, having requested 1500 civilian clothing.
-As it came in the
+received, having requested 1500 civilian clothing.
+As it came in the form of

 civilian clothes by the enemy, the could be shot as a spy.
 Many were barefoot